 Field Tested FT

 Field Tested skins (as the name implies) usually look like they already had the opportunity to undergo several tests on the battlefield.
 Their float value ranges between 0.15 and 0.37.
 Their appearance may already be heavily affected by various scratches, dents, and dirt.
 This doesn’t necessarily mean that such weapon skins are worthless.
-Many players in the trading community still go for Field Tested CS:GO skins because of their decent value for money.
+Many players in the trading community still go for Field Tested CS2 skins because of their decent value for money.
 It is worth noting that at this particular wear level, the range of possible skin float value is extremely broad, which means that items in Field Tested condition, can look either barely scratched or extremely damaged.

 Well Worn WW